This lesson requires one balloon, a paperclip, two plastic straws and a clear plastic lid (PE).

 Watch the electrons

-in the small circles
+in the conducting rod

 ever touch the foil

-when the charged rod is moved away
+when the charged rod is removed

 while the charged object is nearby.